What is a Bayonet Charge? A Deep Dive into History's Most Brutal Close-Quarters Combat

 A Historical Overview: From Pike to Rifle

 The development of the socket bayonet drastically altered the nature of warfare.
 Now, soldiers could effectively combine ranged and close-quarters combat, making the bayonet charge a potent offensive tactic.
-Throughout the 17th and 18th centuries, armies across Europe frequently employed bayonet charges.
+And throughout the 17th and 18th centuries, armies across Europe frequently employed bayonet charges.
 Battles like Blenheim and Malplaquet saw massive bayonet assaults, where thousands of men clashed in brutal hand-to-hand combat.
 These engagements were often characterized by high casualties on both sides, highlighting the extreme lethality of this type of fighting.

 The American Civil War and Beyond: Technological Advancements and Tactical Shifts